REAL PEOPLE MEDIA - A 501(c)3 NONPROFIT

 Jerry brings his management and business experience to the board.
 From 1992-2007, he owned AHA Home Systems which specialized in home automation, commercial automation, home theater systems and commercial sound systems installed in schools, hotels, stores.
 He also owned and managed a Radio Shack franchise and home appliance and repair store for nearly two decades.
 In 2008 he sold his franchise to pursue music full-time.

-Claudia Youakim, PhD, Director
+Claudia Youakim, PhD, Advisory Board

 Claudia is a research associate at the Center for Business Leadership for women (CiBL.W) in the Olayan School of Business at the American University of Beirut.
 Claudia earned her doctorate in sociology from the University of Florida, where she focused on race and ethnic relations on a global scale with a concentration on women and gender studies.
 Her dissertation examined the lives of millennial children of Arab immigrants who grew up in the U.S. after September 11th.
 This work highlights the impact that the tragedy had on Arab American citizens and their identity development.
 Claudia’s research has also focused on the (mis)representation of Arab and Muslim persons in the news, over time.
 Currently, she is co-editing an interdisciplinary book on the Arab diaspora which features the diversity of the region.
 Previous to joining AUB, she worked as an assistant professor of sociology and served as chair of institutional research at Finlandia University.